CFPB Small-Dollar Rule Basics

 For the entire life of the loan and 36 months after it closes, a lender must keep a record of the loan agreement as well as borrower's payment accounts, authorizations, and individual payments.

 You will never fail to keep record of any loan in LoanPro.
-All payments and loan information are going to automatically be saved in AWS as long as you're a LoanPro customer.
+All payments and loan information are going to automatically be saved in Amazon Web Services (AWS) as long as you're a LoanPro customer.
 This simple storage service in LoanPro will save any documents and loan information for an indefinite amount of time, even after the loan ends.
 Any loan that is created will be saved on record in the AWS long-term storage.

 The rule requires lenders to develop and follow a plan designed to ensure their compliance.